Ethics for Case Managers, Part 2

 Burned-out individuals may find that they have used up their emotional and physical reserves.
 When people acknowledge they are burned out, they need to take a break and get help.
 It is important that healthcare professionals realize that taking care of themselves is the most important step for them to continue to care for others.

-It is normal to feel anxious when one needs help from a supervisor or colleague, because the individual may receive unwanted advice, shaming, or rejection.
+It is normal to feel anxious when needing help from a supervisor or colleague, because one may fear receiving unwanted advice, shaming, or rejection.
 All relationships benefit when people admit they are struggling and express their needs.
 This allows others to do the same.
-It is important for healthcare professionals to acknowledge when they are hurting and to return support and caring to colleagues as well as patients.
+It is important for healthcare professionals to acknowledge when they are hurting and to return support and caring to colleagues as well as patients (Blazey, 2016; Mayo Clinic, 2015).

 IDENTIFY AND GRIEVE FOR LOSS

 To facilitate the grieving process, individuals set aside a time to grieve during which they allow themselves to re-experience the loss.
-At the end of the allotted time, they close the book, dry their tears, and return to activities of daily living.
+At the end of the allotted time, they “close the book,” dry their tears, and return to activities of daily living.
 They do this repeatedly and over time.
-Such grief-work facilitates a separation from the lost possession.
+Such grief work facilitates a separation from the lost possession (Joyful Heart Foundation, 2018; Sheppard, 2016).

 CONFRONT DENIAL AND CYNICISM